 Travel to a relevant area within the cultural orbit of ancient Greece and Rome for on-site study of ancient Greco-Roman history and literary and material culture.
 Prerequisite: Sophomore status or consent.

 360 Classical Virginia (4)

 An exploration of how classical narratives of exploration, political thought, literature, and art and architecture helped to shape the culture of the state of Virginia.
-Prerequisite: Sophomore status or consent.
-Offered intermittently.

 370 The Ancient World in the Cinema (4)